 We detect certificates installed in multiple stores, such as:"Root" ,"CA" , "Trust" , "TrustedPeople" , "TrustedPublisher" , "AuthRoot" , "CertificateAuthority".

-<Most suited certificate> - When this value is selected, "SignTool.exe" will sign the files with the best certificate found in the current user's Personal certificates store.
+<Most suited certificate> - When this option is chosen, "SignTool.exe" will utilize the best certificate available in the current user's Personal certificates store to sign the files.

 Command line examples: